pymeasure/pyleco/README.md

 See the docstrings of the individual classes for more information and for examples.

-* The `core` subpackage contains elements necessary for implementing LECO, especially the `Message` class, which helps to setup and interpret LECO messages.
+* The `core` subpackage contains elements necessary for implementing LECO, especially the `Message` class, which helps to create and interpret LECO messages.
 * The `utils` subpackage contains modules useful for creating LECO Components.
   * The`Communicator` can send and receive messages, but neither blocks (just for a short time waiting for an answer) nor requires an extra thread.
     It is useful for usage in scripts.
   * The `MessageHandler` handles incoming messages in a continuous loop (blocking until stopped).
     It is useful for creating standalone scripts, like tasks for the Starter.
   * The `Listener` offers the same interface as the Communicator, but listens in an extra thread for incoming messages.
-    It is useful if you want to react to incoming messages (via data or control protocol) and if you want send messages of your own accord, for example for GUI applications.
+    It is useful if you want to react to incoming messages (via data or control protocol) and if you want to send messages of your own accord, for example for GUI applications.
 * The `coordinators` subpackage contains the differenc Coordinators.
   * `Coordinator` is the Coordinator for the control protocol (exchanging messages).
   * `proxy_server` is the Coordinator for the data protocol (broadcasting).
 * The `actors` subpackage contains Actor classes to control devices.
 * The `management` subpackage contains Components useful for experiment management
-  * The `Starter` can execute tasks in separate threads, for example one task per device.
+  * The `Starter` can execute tasks in separate threads.
+    A task could be an Actor controlling some Device.
   * The `DataLogger` listens to published data (data protocol) and collects them.
 * The `directors` subpackage contains Directors, which facilitate controlling actors or management utilities.
-  For example the `CoordinatorDirector` has a method for getting Coordinators and Components connected to a Coordinator.
+  * For example the `CoordinatorDirector` has a method for getting Coordinators and Components connected to a Coordinator.
-  The `TransparentDirector` reads / writes all messages to the remote actor, such that you use the director's `device` as if it were the instrument itself.
+  * The `TransparentDirector` reads / writes all messages to the remote actor, such that you use the director's `device` as if it were the instrument itself.